 Yet some felt Francis's words of regret didn't go far enough.
-And he did preserve some of the Church's more conservative positions.
-For example, women still can't be ordained and the Church maintains a hard line on women's reproductive rights.
+And the Pope did preserve some of the Church's more conservative positions, such as not allowing women to be ordained and maintaining a hard line on women's reproductive rights.
+Many people also felt that his attempts to deal with the Church's child abuse scandals fell short.
 But few doubted his sincerity.